Welcome to

 May be given into the abdominal cavity (intraperitoneal)

-Symptoms of an allergic reaction may include skin rash, flushing, shortness of breath, decrease in blood pressure, nausea and vomiting, fever, chills, sweating, or swelling of the face or neck.
+• Allergic reaction: Symptoms of a hypersensitivity or allergic reaction may include skin rash, flushing, shortness of breath, decrease in blood pressure, nausea and vomiting, fever, chills, sweating, or swelling of the face or neck.

 Not all patients who take carboplatin will experience these side effects.
 Common side effects are in bold, but there may be others.
 Please report all suspected side effects to your doctor or pharmacist.